If we all did the things we are capable of doing, we would literally astound ourselves.

 I’ll never tell you to map out every minute of your day because it’s not something I aspire to.
 But if it’s your thing and you’re a super organiser, go ahead.

-I have since changed my exercise goal from relaxed approach to a one hour and thirty minutes’ vigorous routine with one day per week rest.
+I have since changed my exercise goal from a relaxed approach to a one hour, thirty minute vigorous routine with one day of rest per week.

-Aside from the above, I also adapted below:
+Aside from the above, I also adapted the following:

-- Wake up & Go to bed at a fixed time
+- Wake up and go to bed at a fixed time

 - Listen to the guided meditation before bed